dholte/dholte.github.io/projects/annular.md

 ## Assumptions

-1. The borehole path can be approximated using a piecewise linear function
+1. The bore path can be represented using a piecewise function of linear or arc-segment components

 *IMAGE PLACEHOLDER: cred wikipedia user Krishnavedala*

+2. The bore path is treated as 2-dimensional, with no left/right deviation

-2. Borehole diameter *D<sub>b</sub>* and pipe outer diameter *D<sub>p</sub>* remain constant
+3. Borehole diameter *D<sub>b</sub>* and pipe outer diameter *D<sub>p</sub>* remain constant

-3. The pipe is centered in the borehole for the entire length
+4. The pipe is centered in the borehole (concentric annulus)

-4. The drilling fluid is Newtonian (constant dynamic viscosity, *μ*)

-5. The drilling fluid is incompressible (constant density, *ρ*)
+5. The drilling fluid is Newtonian and incompressible (constant dynamic viscosity *μ* and density *ρ*)

 6. Steady flow

 7. Flow is hydraulically smooth

-8. The effect of drill cuttings is neglected
+8. The effect of drill cuttings on fluid properties is neglected

-## Physics
+## Core Functions
+The first step is creating the core functions required for the model.
+The first two functions (pictured below) calculate the cross-sectional area and hydraulic diameter of the concentric annulus, and are fairly self-explanatory.

+*IMAGE PLACEHOLDER: corefunctions1*

+Next, a piecewise .